How donations have supported our students

 “I couldn't find the words to thank donors to the Forever Surrey Fund for everything that they've done, it has massively supported me and, without them I don't think that I would have been where I am now.”

-Dean, English Literature with Film Studies student
+Dean, BA English Literature with Film Studies, Class of 2020

 Dean worked hard throughout his degree and was keen to go on a placement.
 Being from a low-income family, he felt that this opportunity wasn’t available to him as many placements offer little to no pay.
 He decided to seek financial support and applied for a Professional Training placement bursary.
 Sadly, during this process his mother and sister tragically passed away.
 This was a very difficult time for Dean, and although he was experiencing the loss of his mother and sister, he was still determined to continue his degree and undertake a placement opportunity.